petepm/petepm.github.io/_posts/2026-01-08-can-humans-make-better-drums-than-ai.md

 comments: false
 date: 2026-01-08
 layout: post
+title: >
-title: Can humans make better drums than AI?
+  Prompting pals for percussive parts: Can humans create better drums than AI?
 categories:
 - Experiments
 - Composition
 ---

+In case you haven't noticed,
-Artificial Intelligence (AI) is all the rage these days, and quite a few Internet Musicians are helping to advertise products like Suno, which use AI to generate music.
+Artificial Intelligence (AI) is all the rage these days, and quite a few Internet Musicians are helping to advertise products like Suno, which uses AI to generate music.

 I have no interest in listening to AI generated music, since I like humans.